Defining Design Requirements Using the Constraint Manager in Altium Designer

 Working with All Rules on the PCB Side

-Creating a new custom rule in the Constraint Manager is similar to constructing a rule in the PCB Rules and Constraints Editor dialog (refer to the PCB Design Rule Types page to learn more about rule types available in the dialog as well as in the All Rules view of the Constraint Manager).
+Creating a new advanced rule in the Constraint Manager is similar to constructing a rule in the PCB Rules and Constraints Editor dialog (refer to the PCB Design Rule Types page to learn more about rule types available in the dialog as well as in the All Rules view of the Constraint Manager).

-To create a new custom rule in the All Rules view of the Constraint Manager, select Add Custom Rule from the right-click context menu (or use the Add Custom Rule button at the lower part of the Constraint Manager when no rule is selected in the grid area), then enter a query-based matching scope and the constraint parameters in the column grid or the lower graphical representation.
+To create a new advanced rule in the All Rules view of the Constraint Manager, select Add Custom Rule from the right-click context menu (or use the Add Custom Rule button at the lower part of the Constraint Manager when no rule is selected in the grid area), then enter a query-based matching scope and the constraint parameters in the column grid or the lower graphical representation.

-To simplify the repeated process of creating custom type rules, the Constraints Manager allows you to store query-based object-matching scopes in the Scopes Library.
+To simplify the repeated process of creating advanced rules, the Constraints Manager allows you to store query-based object-matching scopes in the Scopes Library.
 The library is managed using the Scopes Library dialog accessed by clicking the Edit Library button in the Scopes Library region of the Properties panel.
 The library is presented in the Properties panel, where custom scopes can be imported and exported as an XML file, which can then be used to populate the Scopes Library of another Altium Designer installation.

 To export a scope to or import one from the library, use the commands of the menu of the button next to the Object Match / Second Object Match field in the lower part of the Constraint Manager.
 Once a library-based scope has been applied to a rule, the name of the scope will be shown in the Object Match / Second Object Match column in the grid area and above the Object Match / Second Object Match field.
 You can use the field's menu to revert the scope to its query-based format (Detach Scope).